Rules | Video Contest News rules : Video Contest News

 However, I don’t see how they could air any of this year’s winners on TV.
 Some of the selected ads are just not technically good enough.
 But the big problem with Skinit’s choices is that of the 6 category winners they chose, at least 5 of those videos don’t actually feature the products they are advertising.

 The “Skins” that Skinit sells aren’t exactly cheap; “Wall Skins” and “Tailgate Skin” packs go for about 100 bucks each.
 Still, a lot of filmmakers plunked down the cash and ordered those products so they could use them in their ads.
 But Skinit decided to reward a lot of filmmakers that didn’t even care enough to actually buy their products.
 At least 5 of the winning videos either used only stock images of skins from the Skinit website or they faked their “skins” with green screens and graphics.
-(I say “at least 5″ of the 6 winners don’t feature real products because I’m unsure about this one.
+(I say “at least 5″ of the 6 winners don’t feature real products because I’m unsure about .
 I THINK those are real “tailgate Skins.”)
 Anyway, check out this video that won the “60 Second Tailgate Skin” category to see an obvious case of CGI skins:

 Category Winner, 60 second Tailgate Skins.
 Prize: $5,000